Hack-a-tons/prompt-reels/README.md

 ---

 ## 🔬 Federated Prompt Optimization (FPO)
-This project is inspired by *FedPOB: Sample-Efficient Federated Prompt Optimization via Bandits* (arXiv:2509.24701) and related works such as *FedPrompt* and *PromptFL*.
+This project is inspired by [*FedPOB: Sample-Efficient Federated Prompt Optimization via Bandits*](https://arxiv.org/abs/2509.24701) and related works such as *FedPrompt* and *PromptFL*.

 The FPO principle allows multiple agents to improve a shared prompt collaboratively **without sharing raw data**.
 Each client locally evaluates prompts on its own data and reports only summarized performance (reward).
 The central aggregator merges results and redistributes improved prompts.